memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

   platform that includes **Memgraph**, a visual user interface **Memgraph Lab**, command-line interface **mgconsole** and **MAGE**, a graph algorithms and modules library.<br/>
-  To install Memgraph Platform and set it up, please follow the [Docker installation instructions](/getting-started).
+  To install the Memgraph Platform and set it up, please follow the [Docker installation instructions](/getting-started).
 - (optional) A running relational database either with your own schema and data or you can use the schema we used and populate the tables